Prince Harry and Meghan Markle are engaged

-London (CNN)Britain's Prince Harry and American actor Meghan Markle are engaged and will marry in spring 2018, Kensington Palace announced on Monday.
+London (CNN)Britain's Prince Harry and American actor Meghan Markle are engaged and will marry in spring 2018.

-The pair became engaged earlier this month and will live at Nottingham Cottage at Kensington Palace, where Harry currently lives.
+The pair became engaged quietly earlier this month and will live at Nottingham Cottage at Kensington Palace, where Harry currently resides.

+Monday's announcement of the forthcoming nuptials was made by Harry's father, Prince Charles, in a statement released from his office at Clarence House.

-"Prince Harry has informed Her Majesty The Queen and other close members of his family.
-Prince Harry has also sought and received the blessing of Ms. Markle's parents," the royal household said in a statement.
+Prince Charles said he was "delighted to announce" the engagement, adding that Harry had informed "The Queen and other close members of his family."

+"Prince Harry has also sought and received the blessing of Ms. Markle's parents," the statement added.

 The couple will make an official engagement appearance on Monday afternoon before taking part in a broadcast interview which will air in the evening.

-Shortly after the announcement, a Buckingham Palace spokesman told CNN that Harry's grandmother, Queen Elizabeth II, and her husband, the Duke of Edinburgh are "delighted" for the couple and "wish them every happiness."
+Harry's grandparents, Queen Elizabeth II and her husband Prince Philip, are "delighted" for the couple and "wish them every happiness," a Buckingham Palace spokesman said.

-Kensington Palace also released a statement on behalf of Markle's parents, Thomas Markle and Doria Ragland.
+Shortly after the announcement, Kensington Palace released a statement on behalf of Markle's parents, Thomas Markle and Doria Ragland.

 "We are incredibly happy for Meghan and Harry.
 Our daughter has always been a kind and loving person.
 To see her union with Harry, who shares the same qualities, is a source of great joy for us as parents.